actionhero/actionhero/readme.markdown

 * status - returns server status and stats

 ## Other Goodies

 ### Cache
-actionHero ships with the models and functions needed for mySQL-backed cache.
+actionHero ships with the models and functions needed for mySQL-backed key-value cache.
 Check cache.js in both the application root and an action to see how to use it.
+You can cache strings, numbers, arrays and objects (as long as they contain only strings, numbers, and arrays).
+Cache functions:

+* api.cache.save(api,key,value,expireTimeSeconds,next)
+* api.cache.load(api, key, next)
+* api.cache.destroy(api, key, next)

+api.cache.save is used to both create new entires or update existing cache entires.
+If you don't define an expireTimeSeconds, the default will be used from `api.configData.cache.defaultExpireTimeSeconds`.

 ### Logging and API Request Limiting
 Every web request is logged to te `log` database table.
 By default, these are only kept for an hour and cleaned up by a task.
-These records are used to rate limit API access (set in config.json by apiRequestLimitPerHour).
+These records are used to rate limit API access (set in config.json by `api.configData.apiRequestLimitPerHour`).
 You can also parse the logs to inspect user behavior.
+If you want to store this behavior for longer, it is recommended that you store it elsewhere from your operational database.

 Socket activity is not logged.

 ### Safe Params
 Params (GET and POST) provided by the user will be checked against a whitelist.
 Any column headers in your tables (like firstName, lastName) will be accepted and additional params you define as required or optional in your actions `action.inputs.required` and `action.inputs.optional`.
 Special params which the api will always accept are:
 	[